 When I’m reading, I’m open and receptive to anything that might come through no matter how odd it might be.
-There are no words to adequately describe what it’s like.
+There are no words to describe what it’s like adequately.
 You have to have it yourself to know what it’s really like.
 It’s different from thinking thoughts or feeling emotions.

 My intuitive pops come one after another.
 The images I receive are subtle, translucent, and disappear right after I notice them.
 The information I hear comes in quietly.
 Intuitive feelings linger until I describe what I’m feeling.
-If I can’t quite hear the information – it’s usually because the client is likely to resist what I’m telling them.
+If I can’t quite hear the information, the client is likely to resist what I’m telling them.